Yuengling: History

+Founding and early generations

 German brewer David Gottlieb Jüngling (1808–1877) immigrated to the United States in 1828 from Aldingen, near Stuttgart, in the Kingdom of Württemberg.
-He anglicized his surname from Jüngling to Yuengling and began the "Eagle Brewery" on Centre Street in Pottsville in 1829.
-His eldest son David Jr. left the Eagle Brewery to establish the James River Steam Brewery along the James River in Richmond, Virginia.
-The first brewery burned down in an 1831 fire and the company relocated to W. Mahantongo Street at 5th Street, its current location.
-The Eagle Brewery changed its name to "D. G. Yuengling and Son" in 1873 after Frederick Yuengling joined his father David in running the company.
-Although the company's name changed, the bald eagle remained the company's emblem.
-During the late 19th century, breweries were also opened in Saratoga Springs, New York City, and Trail, British Columbia.
-However, they were eventually merged with the Pottsville plant.
+He anglicized his surname from Jüngling to Yuengling and began the Eagle Brewery on Centre Street in Pottsville in 1829.
+The first brewery burned down in an 1831 fire, and the company relocated to West Mahantongo Street at Fifth Street, its current location.

+Yuengling's eldest son David Jr. left the Eagle Brewery to establish the James River Steam Brewery along the James River in Richmond, Virginia.
+In 1873, another son, Frederick Yuengling, joined his father in running the Pottsville brewery, which was renamed D.G.
+Yuengling & Son.
+Although the company's name changed, the bald eagle remained its emblem.
+During the late 19th century, members of the family also opened breweries in Saratoga Springs, New York, New York City, and Trail, British Columbia.
+These operations were eventually merged with the Pottsville plant.

+Frank D. Yuengling began heading the company in 1899 after the death of his father Frederick.

+Prohibition and mid-20th century

-Frank D. Yuengling began heading the company in 1899 after his father Frederick died.
-During the Prohibition era, Yuengling survived by producing "near beers" (beverages with a 0.5% alcohol content) called "Yuengling Special", "Yuengling Por-Tor", and "Yuengling Juvo".
-The company also ran a dairy which produced ice cream and opened dance halls in Philadelphia, Baltimore, and New York City.
-In 1933, when Prohibition was repealed, Yuengling introduced its symbolic Winner Beer, celebrating Prohibition's repeal, and the brewery shipped a truck load of its popular brew to the White House to show their appreciation to President Roosevelt.
+During Prohibition, Yuengling survived by producing "near beers", beverages with an alcohol content of 0.5 percent, under the names Yuengling Special, Yuengling Por-Tor, and Yuengling Juvo.
+The family also opened dance halls in Philadelphia, Baltimore, and New York City.

+In 1920, Frank D. Yuengling established Yuengling's Ice Cream as a separate company to provide another source of revenue for the family.
+Its plant was constructed directly opposite the brewery in Pottsville.
+The business later began processing and distributing milk and was renamed Yuengling Dairy Products Corporation in 1930.

+When Prohibition was repealed in 1933, the brewery introduced Winner Beer in celebration and sent a truckload of beer to the White House for President Franklin D. Roosevelt.
+In 1935, full ownership of Yuengling Dairy Products was transferred to Frederick G. Yuengling Sr., while Frank returned to managing the brewery full-time.
+The dairy thereafter remained a separately owned Yuengling family business.

 Richard L. Yuengling Sr. and F. Dohrman Yuengling succeeded Frank Yuengling after their father's death in 1963.
+The dairy passed in the same year to Frederick G. "Fritz" Yuengling Jr.

-Yuengling experienced an increase in sales after a renewed interest in history due to the United States Bicentennial in 1976.
-Yuengling bought the rights to use the Mount Carbon (Bavarian Premium Beer) name and label when Mount Carbon Brewery went out of business in 1977.
-Yuengling initially brewed beer at Mount Carbon but eventually abandoned it.
+The brewery experienced an increase in sales amid renewed interest in American history surrounding the United States Bicentennial in 1976.
+After the nearby Mount Carbon Brewery ceased operations, Yuengling acquired the rights to its Bavarian Premium Beer name and label.
+Yuengling continued producing the brand for a time after Mount Carbon closed.

-Richard L. ("Dick") Yuengling Jr. took over as the 5th-generation company president in 1985, the same year its Pennsylvanian brewery was listed on the National Register of Historic Places as the oldest in the United States.
-It was also so listed in the Pennsylvania Inventory of Historic Places at some unspecified date.
-(The company's website mentions only a vague national and state registration in 1976).
-Yuengling has been a registered trademark for various merchandise, including beer, since 1995.
-The Pottsville brewery was featured on an episode of The History Channel's American Eats.
+Yuengling Dairy Products ceased production in 1985 when no member of the succeeding generation took over the business.